foundersandcoders/coursebook/src/course/syllabus/developer/project-1-frontend/project.md

 ## Acceptance Criteria

 - [ ] Provide an engaging, intuitive user interface.
-- [ ] Allow users to see a summary of their results after completing a quiz
-- [ ] Allow users to take quizzes based on category, difficulty and count
+- [ ] Allow users to take quizzes based on category, difficulty and count.
-- [ ] Allow users to add and delete questions from the 'database'
+- [ ] Allow users to add and delete questions from the 'database'.
-- [ ] Follow React principles and best practices
+- [ ] Follow React principles and best practices.
-- [ ] Follow good accessibility practices
+- [ ] Follow good accessibility practices.
-- [ ] Hidden environment variables (i.e. not on GitHub)
+- [ ] Hidden environment variables (i.e. not on GitHub).

 ### Stretch criteria

-- [ ] User local storage to allow for records to persist after browser refresh
+- [ ] User local storage to allow for records to persist after browser refresh.
 - [ ] Make custom hooks to encapsulate repetitive logic i.e. fetch data or adding to local storage.